 We encourage your entire family to join in celebrating the High Holy Days at Eitz Chayim.
 Rabbi Stern leads wonderful children’s services on the first day of Rosh Hashanah and on Yom Kippur.
 In addition, childcare and children’s educational activities are available for 1st day Rosh Hashanah and Yom Kippur daytime services.

 Are you searching for a place to worship for High Holy Days?
 Are your children ready to start studying for their B’nai Mitzvah?
-You should explore the benefits of becoming a member at Congregation Eitz Chayim in Cambridge.
+You may wish to explore the benefits of becoming a member of Congregation Eitz Chayim in Cambridge.

 We enter the month of Elul before you know it – our preparation time for Rosh Hashanah and Yom Kippur.
 We invite you to come reflect with us, and to welcome the New Year together as a community.